vivaria/edisonrul.ing/README.md

 *   Level 5-6 WIND monsters are Normal Summoned without Tributing while "Simorgh, Bird of Ancestry" is face-up.
 They are not treated as being Tribute Summoned.
 *   If you control 2 or more face-up "Simorgh, Bird of Ancestry", the number of Tributes required to Tribute Summon WIND monsters is still only reduced by 1.
 *   You can Tribute 1 face-up "Simorgh, Bird of Ancestry" to Tribute Summon a Level 7 or higher WIND monster.
-*   When you draw "Simorgh, Bird of Ancestry" during your Draw Phase, you can reveal it to activate "Heart of the Underdog's" effect.
+*   When you draw "Simorgh, Bird of Ancestry" during your Draw Phase, you can reveal it to activate "Heart of the Underdog"'s effect.
-*   "Simorgh, Bird of Ancestry's" effect targets 1 or 2 of your opponent's cards to return to the owner's hand.
+*   "Simorgh, Bird of Ancestry"'s effect targets 1 or 2 of your opponent's cards to return to the owner's hand.

 ## SINISTER SEEDS